 Feed the Future and Nestle Maize Quality Improvement Partnership

-CNFA will work to leverage the strengths of its partners for the realization of a healthier and more food secure Nigeria by collaborating with education, research, and development partners, including Purdue University, the Volunteers for Economic Growth Alliance (VEGA), and the Center for Entrepreneurial Studies and Lifelong Learning (CESLL) under the National Open University of Nigeria.
+CNFA will work to leverage the strengths of its partners for the realization of a healthier and more food secure Nigeria by collaborating with education, research, and development partners, including Purdue University and the Volunteers for Economic Growth Alliance (VEGA).

 CNFA will utilize a whole-of-supply-chain approach to enhance the quality, safety, and transparency of the Nestlé supply chain in alignment with its “shared value” approach.